Quantum secure non-malleable-extractors: Introduction

-In the current paper, we study seeded non-malleable-extractors and extend the definition to $2$-source non-malleable-extractors.
-We also study their natural extensions where the tampering is performed $t$-times and the adversary is allowed to tamper $(E,S) \to (E',S^1, \ldots, S^t)$.
-There we require that the output is nearly independent given the quantum side information and any of the tampered outputs.
-For example, in the seeded case, Before stating our results, we give a brief overview of some relevant previous works.
+In this scenario, we require that the output remains nearly independent given the quantum side information and any of the tampered outputs.
+For example, in the seeded case (see Definition~\ref{tnme}): Before stating our results, we give a brief overview of some relevant previous works.